-‘To learn more about these spectacular places click on the links of featured sites in the table, or the photo tiles below.
+‘To learn more about these lakes, freshwater wetlands and glaciers click on the links of featured sites in the table, or the photo tiles below.
 Note that some site pages are still under development so the links for these places are not yet active.’

 Threats and conservation needs: Freshwater wetlands are especially vulnerable habitats because of growing human demands for water and hydropower and our ever-increasing ability to harness rivers and water resources.
 Very few of the world’s major rivers remain ‘wild’ as most have been dammed for hydropower and water storage for agricultural irrigation and urban/industrial use.
 Others have been subject to canalisation to drain swamps and create farmland.
 Dams and canals alter (or eliminate) downstream flooding cycles and change the ecology of floodplains and wetlands in a fundamental way.
 Many of the natural world heritage sites in this ‘lakes, freshwater wetlands and glacier’ category are threatened by developments of this nature, including Lake Turkana (where a series of six majors dams is being constructed on inflowing rivers), Djoudj and Ichkeul (both of which were included on the List of World Heritage In Danger during recent periods of acute environmental stress caused by dam constructions), as well as Brazil’s Pantanal.
 The USA’s Everglades National Park remains on the Danger List, threatened by a variety of external factors including water abstraction, pollution, and climate change.

 Iconic Species: Birds and fish are the most conspicuous and widespread members of freshwater wetland communities, notable for both the diversity of species and sheer numbers of individuals.
 The sight of as many as two million flamingos on a Rift Valley Lake, or an underwater ‘species flock’ of colourful cichlid fishes in Lake Malawi is unforgettable!